zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.callback.rst

 - **callback**: This sets the callback which should be used.

-- **options**: This property sets the options which are used when the callback is processed.
+- **callback_params**: This property sets the options which are used when the callback is processed.

 .. _zend.filter.set.callback.basic: